-The de minimis declaration form must be filled in and submitted together with the application form.
+The de minimis declaration form indicating any de minimis aid received and/or applied for during the applicable three-year period must be filled in and submitted together with the application form.

-In line with the de minimis Regulation, records regarding de minimis aid shall be maintained for 10 years from the date on which the aid is granted under the Scheme.
+In line with the de minimis Regulation, records regarding de minimis aid shall be maintained by the Foundation for 10 years from the date on which the aid is granted under the Scheme.